ashwani100596/task/README.md

-# what is the use of github.
+# What is the use of Github.

 git is a open source commmand line version control system